HearthSim/Sunwell/README.md

 # Sunwell

-A HTML5 canvas based renderer for hearthstone cards.
+A high quality Hearthstone card renderer in TypeScript.

-* Works in your browser through javascript and the &lt;canvas&gt; element.
+* Use it as a Javascript library in the browser to render to a `<canvas>` element.
-* Works from the command line with node and [node-canvas](https://github.com/Automattic/node-canvas).
+* Or in NodeJS using [node-canvas](https://github.com/Automattic/node-canvas)

 ## Download